esper-io/console_docs/docs/compliance-policy/README.md

 The options are:

--   Duplicate the Policy (two pages icon) Clicking this icon duplicates an existing compliance policy so you can use it as the basis for a new policy.
+-   Duplicate the Policy (two pages icon)- Clicking this icon duplicates an existing compliance policy so you can use it as the basis for a new policy.

--   View the Policy (eye icon) Clicking this icon lets you view an existing compliance policy.
+-   View the Policy (eye icon)- Clicking this icon lets you view an existing compliance policy.

--   Edit the Policy (pencil icon) Clicking this icon lets you make changes to an existing compliance policy.
+-   Edit the Policy (pencil icon)- Clicking this icon lets you make changes to an existing compliance policy.
 Once the policy has been applied to a device or devices, it cannot be changed and this option will be greyed out.

--   Delete the Policy (garbage can icon) Clicking this icon deletes a policy.
+-   Delete the Policy (garbage can icon)- Clicking this icon deletes a policy.

 Use Search to find an already created Compliance Policy by Policy name.